opflucker/NetCoreResults/README.md

 }
 ```

-Use of getter `Error` can produce an exception is called with a success result.
+Use of getter `Error` can produce an exception if it is called with a success `Result`.
 A more secure alternative is:

 ```c#
 record Error(ErrorCodes Code, string Message);